 In New Hampshire, the terms “murder” and “manslaughter” both fall under RSA Chapter 630, relating to homicides.
 However, the major difference between the two is malice aforethought, i.e. the act of planning the homicide.
-Under New Hampshire law, murder is committed when an individual purposefully or knowingly causes the death of another.
+Under New Hampshire law, an individual commits murder when they purposefully or knowingly cause the death of another.
 See RSA 630:1.
-In contrast, manslaughter is committed when an individual causes the death of another based on passion in the moment (i.e. under the influence of extreme mental or emotional disturbance caused by extreme provocation) or by reckless means.
+In contrast, an individual commits manslaughter when they cause the death of another based on passion in the moment (i.e. under the influence of extreme mental or emotional disturbance caused by extreme provocation) or by reckless means.
 See RSA 630:2.

-In terms of punishment, murder is punishable by much harsher sentences due to the planning and intent factor contributing to the homicide.
+Murder is punishable by much harsher sentences due to the planning and intent factor contributing to the homicide.
 For example, under New Hampshire law, capital murder is punishable by the death penalty.
 See RSA 630:1.
-On the other hand, manslaughter is punishable by lengthy prison sentences, although such sentence may not exceed more than thirty (30) years.
+On the other hand, manslaughter is punishable by lengthy prison sentences.
+However, such sentence may not exceed more than thirty (30) years.
 See RSA 630:2.

 Television shows and movies in the genre of law and punishment often involve mention of a defendant and/or an appellant.
-But when is each term appropriately used?
+But how does one appropriately use each term?